jlegendary/Hackerrank/C++/Introduction/002/README.md

 =================

 Problem:
-- Use scanf and printf, instead of cin and cout.
+- Use cin and cout.
-- Input the elements and output each in a new line:
+- Input the elements and output each in a new line as it is

 Input Format: